This article was originally published January 21, 2020, and has been updated as of August 2022.

-The food and agriculture industry includes farms, restaurants and food manufacturing, processing and storage facilities.
-Companies within the food and ag industry seek to employ talented professionals, such as scientists, veterinarians and engineers, to bring food to the table in a changing world.
-With a focus on talent, food and ag companies must understand the employment-based immigration factors that affect their U.S. workforces, as talented job candidates come from all over the world.
-Especially in periods of low unemployment, food and ag companies need to be as competitive as possible in recruiting, hiring and retaining top-level talent.
+The food and agribusiness industry includes farms, restaurants and food manufacturing, processing and storage facilities.
+Companies within the food and agribusiness industry seek to employ talented professionals, such as research scientists, supply chain professionals, veterinarians and engineers, to bring food to the table in a changing world.
+With a focus on talent, food and agribusiness companies must understand the employment-based immigration factors that affect their U.S. workforces, as talented job candidates come from all over the world.
+Especially in periods of low unemployment, food and agribusiness companies need to be as competitive as possible in recruiting, hiring and retaining top-level talent.

 Employment-Based Nonimmigrant (Temporary) Visa Categories

 H-1B – Specialty Occupation: The H-1B visa is one of the most common visas used by organizations that need to hire professional, qualified foreign talent in the United States.
 The H-1B visa classification is for specialty occupations, which are occupations that require:

 - Theoretical and practical application of a body of highly specialized knowledge

 - Attainment of a bachelor’s or higher degree in the specific specialty (or its equivalent) as a minimum requirement for entry into the occupation

 The foreign national employee must meet the requirements for the position, including having a bachelor’s degree (or its equivalent based on years of work experience) or higher in a field related to the occupation.
 The employer must also demonstrate that it is offering the prevailing wage for the occupation in the proposed labor market.